freeCodeCamp/2018-jamstack-hackathon/apis.md

 ### Prizes

 In person participants that use Formspree in their hackathon project are eligible to win a DJI Spark drone!

-Off-site participants that use Formspree will be eligible to win an Amazon Gift Card worth $200.
-If Amazon gift cards aren't available in your country we will work with you to come up with an equivalent prize.

 ***